bnnm/vgm-tools/docs/encryption/FSBKEY.md

 ## FSB5
-There is a guide on top of *fsb5-keyhelper.py*,  but basically:
+There is a guide on top of [fsb5-keyhelper.py](https://github.com/bnnm/vgm-tools/blob/master/misc/fsb5-keyhelper/fsb5-keyhelper.py).

+But basically:
 ```
 fsb5-keyhelper.py (file)
 ```

-Open generated `(file).bin` with a hex editor and try to find (parts of) key in plain text somewhere inside.
+Then open generated `(file).bin` with a hex editor and try to find (parts of) key in plain text somewhere inside.

+If the file and it's taking too long you may try using `-s 0x50000`.

+This works well for smaller keys.
+For bigger you may .

 ## FSB3/4
 `guessfsb.exe (file)` and wait a while.